 How to Get to Egypt

-A visa is required for US citizens to enter Egypt.
-A visa can be purchased on arrival or in advance online.
-I suggest purchasing in advance.
-The process is quick and simple and will save you time at the airport.
-A tourist visa is $25 USD and is good for 60 days.
+A visa is required for U.S. citizens to enter Egypt.
+It can be obtained upon arrival at the airport or in advance through Egypt’s e-Visa portal.
+While both options are available, securing the visa online before your trip is advisable.
+The online process is straightforward and quick, and allows you to bypass potential delays at the airport.
+The tourist visa costs $25 USD and permits a stay of up to 60 days.

 Best Time to Visit Egypt

 The best time to visit Egypt is November through February.
-During the winter, the weather is mild and the afternoons are often filled with sunshine.
+The winter months are mild, and the afternoons are often filled with sunshine.
 However, Cairo can still get quite cold, so make sure to bring a jacket.
 These months are also considered the high season.
-Tourism is at its peak and accommodations are priced at their highest.
+Tourism is at its peak, and accommodations are priced at their highest.

 How to Get Around Egypt

 Getting around Egypt is fairly easy.
-However, it does require some advance planning when traveling between cities.
-It’s also important to take traffic into account, especially in Cairo.
+However, it does require some planning when traveling between cities.
+It’s also important to consider traffic, especially in Cairo.

 Private Car / Taxi

-I would not recommend a rental car in Egypt (for a multitude of reasons) but a private car or taxi is a great way to get around.
-A private car is a hassle-free option and will save you a lot of time.
-It can be hard to find taxis at some of the temples and sights.
-I suggest finding a driver in each city when you arrive and using them for the duration of your stay.
-You’ll want to negotiate with them in advance.
-Most drivers can offer guides and arrange tours for you as well.
+I don’t recommend a rental car in Egypt (for a multitude of reasons).
+Instead, hiring a private car with a driver or using taxis is a far more convenient and stress-free way to get around.
+A private car will save you time and eliminate the hassle of finding transportation at each stop, something that can be difficult at more remote temples and monuments.
+I recommend arranging a local driver in each city upon arrival, then using that driver throughout your stay.
+Be sure to agree on the price in advance.
+Many drivers can offer licensed guides and arrange tours for you as well.

 If you’re on a budget, I suggest using the Uber-owned app, Careem.
 The rates on Careem are considerably lower than those quoted by taxis that you’ll find on the street.
 You can also reference the app for rates as a starting point to negotiate with taxis.
-Please keep in mind that many Careem drivers don’t speak English so you will need to know your destination and will likely need to locate it on a map for them.
+Just be aware that many Careem drivers may not speak English, so it’s important to know your destination ahead of time and be ready to show it on a map or your phone to avoid confusion.

 Train